It’s quite hard to discover anywhere in central Vienna that doesn’t have something worth pointing at while going “Ooooh”.

 (Christmas lights on the Rathausplatz)

-The city is hugely popular with visitors during late November and December.
+The city remains hugely popular with visitors during late November and December.
 Discover seasonal events and attractions, explore Christmas customs, get visitor tips and shopping suggestions, and more in the Christmas in Vienna section.

 Visiting at New Year